trumpetcoder/Denver-Brew-Review/Den-Brew-Review/README.md

 <h3>Necessary Deliverables</h3>

-A working API, hosted somewhere on the internet<br>
+A working API, hosted somewhere on the internet [Google Maps Api](https://angular-maps.com/api-docs/)<br>
-A working front-end, hosted somewhere on the internet<br>
+A working front-end, hosted somewhere on the internet <br>
-A link to your hosted working app in the URL section of your Github repo<br>
+A link to your hosted working app in the URL section of your Github repo [Firebase Hosting](https://denverbrewreview.firebaseapp.com/login)<br>
 A git repository hosted on Github, with a link to your hosted project, and frequent<br>
 commits dating back to the very beginning of the project<br>
 A readme.md file with:<br>